bforbis/valheimplus/README.md

 If you want a way to quick-switch your local game profile between "Vanilla" mode and "ValheimPlus" mode, download the [valheim-switch.bat](./valheim-switch.bat) script and run it.
 This script will rename your BepInEx folder in your Valheim game directory.

 ### Changelog
+- 1.3.1: Update kiln to only look for wood 1m away
 - 1.3.0: Add in remote config sync script
 - 1.2.0: Update inventory space
 - 1.1.2: Add installation instructions